Unitary and Open Scattering Quantum Walks on Graphs: Induced Open Quantum Walks on

 Following (\ref{Salpha}), we set $\forall x\in V$, \be S(x)=\frac1{d_x}|{\bf 1}\ket\bra {\bf 1}|+e^{i\alpha}\big(\un_{d_x} - \frac1{d_x}|{\bf 1}\ket\bra {\bf 1}|\big), \ee the matrix elements of which read, with $\nu(\alpha)=1-e^{i\alpha}\neq 0$, \be S_{zy}(x)= \ee Thus, for $z\sim x$ \be L_z(x)=(d_x-1)\frac{\nu(\alpha)}{d_x}+e^{i\alpha}+\frac{\nu(\alpha)}{d_x} = 1, \ee and, $\forall x,y\in V$, \be P_{xy}= \ee We observe that $P=P^T$ is independent of $\alpha$ and is actually bistochastic.
 Since $G$ is connected, $P$ is irreducible.
 We have shown \begin{lem} The invariant probability vector of the stochastic matrix $P$ associated with the open QW on $G$ induced by the $\alpha-$Grover walk is uniform on the vertices of $G$: \be \pi_y=1/|V|, \ \ \forall y\in V. \ee \end{lem} Thus the asymptotic probability of presence of the walker on the sites of $G$ is uniform as well.
 Also, the asymptotic state in Ces\`aro mean, is $\frac{1}{|V|}\sum_{y\in V} |\chi(y)\ket\bra \chi(y)|$, see Corollary \ref{corpsin}, where \be |\chi(y)\ket=\frac{1}{\sqrt{d_y}}\sum_{z\sim y}\frac1{\sqrt{d_z}}|z\ket+e^{i\beta_y}\sqrt{1-\frac{1}{d_y}\sum_{z'\sim x}\frac{1}{d_{z'}}}|y\ket. \ee

-\begin{rem} i) The value $\alpha=0$ is allowed in the arguments that lead to these results.
-Hence they hold in particular for $S(x)=\un_x$, for all $x\in V$.\\ ii) Any unitary matrix with constant diagonal elements and constant off-diagonal elements coincides, up to a phase, with (\ref{SalphaOW}), so that its associated stochastic matrix $P$ is identical to (\ref{stochA}).
+\begin{rem} i) {Actually, the arguments that lead to these results also hold if $S(x)=\un_x$, for all $x\in V$, which corresponds formally to the value $\alpha=0$ that was excluded.}\\ ii) Any unitary matrix with constant diagonal elements and constant off-diagonal elements coincides, up to a phase, with (\ref{SalphaOW}), so that its associated stochastic matrix $P$ is identical to (\ref{stochA}).
 The same holds if the unitary matrix is multiplied from the left by any unitary diagonal matrix, thanks to (\ref{stochomunif}). \end{rem}